 In a dense asteroid drift a variable-baseline stereoscopic radar could come in handy.
 Look through the double eyepiece and you'll see the surrounding asteroids in 3-D. Use the sweep control to pan the view fore, aft, port, or starboard.
 The pilot might have one of these as well.
 Keep in mind that there does not appear to be any "dense astroid drifts" in our solar system, outside of Saturn's rings.

 The next section in the Star Trek nav text is how to cope when your subspace radio is non-functional.
 The astrogator can use naturally occuring pulsars for navigation (Navigator Chekov sniffs "how primitive!").
-This is more or less the system used on the 14 Pulsar Pioneer Map.
-Note that accuracy can be drastically decreased if one of the pulsar suffers a glitch.
+The pulsars are taking the place of GPS satellites.
+Observing the pulsar frequency gives its distance from the spacecraft.

 You might want to use this handy table of the 14 pulsars used in the map.
 Hey, if it is good enough for NASA, it's good enough for you.
 Table 3 has each pulsar's RA (right ascension), DEC (declination) and distance in parsecs (multiply by 3.26 to convert to light years).
 Use this with the technique I give here to plot your very own three D star map of navigational pulsars.